Cosmicnomicon/miniature-goggles/ideas.md

 and yourself becomes much more reliant on luck/entropy.

 **Define what a pattern is.**
-This matters because it is the crux of my design philosophy.
+This matters because it is the crux of my design philosophy./////////////////////////////////////// **Define how to track down the patterns that actually matter in the system.**
+This matters because this is how the scientific method actually gets outclassed.
+Otherwise your new system breaks to systems problems too.
+You could optionally ignore this step sometimes for the sake of exploration but the understanding is that progress is made when consolidation and simplification happens without losing nuance.//////////////////////////// **Patterns that matter are just parts of the system and patterns are emergent consequences derived from parts interacting.**
+Find how to find parts of an arbitrary system, then let data collection start.
+Stops random data found from becoming meaningless.

 **Learning new things often requires shifting your intent away from previous goals** Doing the same thing repeatedly doesn't often yield new information *unless* the goal is to see if something breaks.